heavyai/heavyai-charting/README.md

 Dimensional charting built to work natively with crossfilter rendered using d3.js.

-### To run:
+### Installation:

+To install and build mapdc, clone down the repo and run the following commands:

-Install dependencies with: `npm install`
+1. `npm install` to get the dependencies.

-Build the library with: `grunt build`
+2. `npm install -g grunt-cli` to get the Grunt build tool.
+3. `grunt build` to build the mapdc.js files.

 ### Making changes:

-Make changes only to files in the `src/` directory, then rebuild with Grunt before pushing to Github.
-This will ensure the `mapdc.js` file is up to date with your changes.
-Do not directly edit `mapdc.js`.
+Make changes only to files in the src/ directory.
+Do not directly edit the `mapdc.js` files.

+Automatically build the `mapdc.js` filesafter each save by running `grunt watch`.

+### Developing mapdc and another project at the same time:

+Streamline this process by linking mapdc to another project that depends on it using the following commands:

+**mapd2-frontend**

+1. `npm link` inside the mapdc/ project directory.
+2. `npm link @mapd/mapdc` inside the mapd2-frontend/main/ directory.

+Now, mapd2-frontend will treat the mapdc/ project directory as it's node_module dependency.

 ### Publishing to npm: